Skip Navigation Links

 Underdog

-Some scenarios attempt to even the playing field for gangs with a Crew Rating substantially below the opposing gang's Crew Rating, as determined in the Comparitive Crew Rating step of the Pre-Battle Sequence.
-There are a variety of underdog options available, and it is even possible for a scenario to use more than one option or give the player a choice.
+Some scenarios attempt to even the playing field for gangs with a Crew Rating substantially below the opposing gang's Crew Rating, as determined in the Comparative Crew Rating step of the Pre-Battle Sequence.

 Mercy Rule